kalavattam/2023_Greenlaw-et-al/results/2022-1101/scraps.md

 From following the instructions at [PASA_alignment_assembl](github.com/PASApipeline/PASApipeline/wiki/PASA_alignment_assembly), we see,
 > The `PASA` pipeline requires separate configuration files for the alignment assembly and later annotation comparison steps, and these are configured separately for each run of the `PASA` pipeline, setting parameters to be used by the various tools and processes executed within the `PASA` pipeline.
 Configuration file templates are provided as '`$PASAHOME/pasa_conf/pasa.alignAssembly.Template.txt`' and '`$PASAHOME/pasa_conf/pasa.annotationCompare.Template.txt`', and these will be further described when used below.

-`#TODO` Pick up with this tomorrow; basically, I'm trying to understand what I need to do to run something like what's shown on [this page](https://github.com/PASApipeline/PASApipeline/wiki/PASA_RNAseq), all in keeping with (i.e., following) instruction #3 on [this page](https://github.com/PASApipeline/PASApipeline/wiki/PASA_comprehensive_db):
+`#DONE` Pick up with this tomorrow; basically, I'm trying to understand what I need to do to run something like what's shown on [this page](https://github.com/PASApipeline/PASApipeline/wiki/PASA_RNAseq), all in keeping with (i.e., following) instruction #3 on [this page](https://github.com/PASApipeline/PASApipeline/wiki/PASA_comprehensive_db):
 ```bash
 #!/bin/bash
 #EXAMPLE